-This Page is Actively Being Updated. last update: 13 march 2026
+This Page is Actively Being Updated. last update: 17 may 2026

-Roman Villas in Britain: New Discoveries
+Notes on Roman Villas in Britain: New Discoveries Since 1993

-This is a list of (a) newly discovered villas, alphabetically by county, discovered since publication of my Gazetteer of Roman Villas in Britain in 1993; and (b) key new discoveries at known Roman villas, or new published research.
+These are my notes on (a) newly discovered villas, alphabetically by county, discovered since publication of my Gazetteer of Roman Villas in Britain in 1993; and (b) key new discoveries at known Roman villas, or new published research.
 Please feel free to contact me with examples, corrections and links.

 BERKSHIRE